j1ebbinflow/FuncCourse/PlanningNotes/Planning.md

                 - Expressions
                 - IF expressions
                 - Pattern matching expressions and guards (Basic use, more for later), destructuring
+        - Exercise:
+            -
+        - Next Session:
+        - Questions?
+### Topic 02: All about Functions
+    - Lecture Outline:
+        - Title: All about the func
+        - Talk outline:
-                - Type inference and automatic generalisation
+            - Type inference basics
             - Function values
             - Lambda functions / anonymous functions
             - First order functions
             - Currying
             - Partial application
             - Function composition
             - Function Pipelining
             - Recursion & tail call optimisation
-        - Examples to use:
-            - Fizz buzz?
-            - Direction reduction?
-            - Others?
-        - Exercise:
-            - Library functions?
-        - Next Session:
-        - Questions?

 ### Topic 3: Algebraic Data types / Pattern matching
     - Pattern matching in this or split?
     - Start with option and result, or basic record?